You may be wondering, “how would you find water if you get stuck in the desert?”

-It is vital to keep a check on your water supply, and this can be done with an understanding of your surroundings such as the air temperature and your body’s water requirements considering the physical activity.
+It is vital to keep a check on your water supply.
+It can be done to understand your surroundings, such as the air temperature and your body’s water requirements, considering the physical activity.

 You need to ensure that you conserve the water inside your body.
-Therefore, you need to be sure to conserve the sweat of your body.
-So what all can be done by you?
+Therefore, you need to be sure to preserve the sweat of your body.
+So what can all be done by you?

 - Try to stay away from the sun!

 - Try to keep a safe distance from the hot and sandy ground.
-You can do this by placing something between your body and the ground.
+You can do this by placing something between your body and the land.

-- Cover your body properly!
-This will ensure that the evaporation rate slows down.
+- Cover your body correctly!
+It will ensure that the evaporation rate slows down.

-- Do not drink alcohol or smoke as it increases dehydration in your body.
+- Please do not drink alcohol or smoke as it increases dehydration.